What Should I Do if I Relapse During Methadone Treatment?

 Understanding Relapse

 Remember that a relapse does not mean you have failed in your treatment or recovery the way many people believe it does.
 According to the National Institute on Drug Abuse, “For the addicted individual, lapses to drug abuse do not indicate failure––rather, they signify that treatment needs to be reinstated or adjusted, or that alternate treatment is needed.”
 You have not been unsuccessful in your recovery when relapse occurs, and it certainly doesn’t mean you are starting from the beginning, but you must reach out to others so they can help you continue on toward a successful recovery.
-If you have more questions about methadone treatment, call 800-678-5931(Who Answers?) .
+If you have more questions about methadone treatment, call 800-678-5931(Paid Advertiser) .

 Looking for Help?